 Strawberry Spinach Salad

 Fresh spinach, sweet strawberries, and roasted pecans make a light salad.
-It is the perfect companion for a large pot of soup.
+It is the perfect companion for a large pot of delicious soup.

 Baked Carrots with Brown Sugar Glaze